Key Points

-Discovering the right combination is one part trial and error and one part research.
+Discovering the right combination of monetization strategies is one part trial and error and one part research.
 And keep in mind that it is vital to work with an app developer or team of developers to build your mobile app from the ground up with your app monetization strategy in mind.

 In this post, the app monetization team at Playwire helps with the research part.
 Below, we provide an overview of eight common strategic app monetization options.